General Chemistry · Unit 02

 2.1 Start Here: What Matter Is and How to Sort It

 Matter is anything that has mass and takes up space (volume).
-All matter is made of tiny particles called atoms.
-Everything you can see, touch, or weigh is matter: chairs, air, water, and you.
+If you can weigh it or it takes up room, it is matter.

-The big skill in this unit is classification.
-Chemistry gets easier when you stop guessing and start using a decision path.
-At the top level, matter is either a pure substance or a mixture.
+The main job in this unit is classification.
+Instead of guessing, you want a simple path: first decide whether the sample is a pure substance or a mixture.

 Pure substances have a fixed composition.
-Elements contain one type of atom, while compounds contain atoms chemically bonded in a set ratio.
+Elements contain one type of atom, while compounds contain different atoms chemically bonded in a set ratio.
 Mixtures contain more than one substance without chemical bonding.
-Homogeneous mixtures look uniform throughout, while heterogeneous mixtures show distinct parts.
+Homogeneous mixtures look uniform throughout, while heterogeneous mixtures have visibly different parts or regions.

 • Use this tree as your roadmap instead of memorizing random examples.